-- Regeneration Limitation: Diode-bridge passive rectifiers prevent CMCs from operating in regenerative modes, limiting their application in systems requiring bidirectional power flow.
+Diode-bridge passive rectifiers in conventional Cascaded Multicell Converters (CMCs) introduce significant harmonic components in the input current.
+They also prevent CMCs from operating in regenerative modes, limiting their application in systems requiring bidirectional power flow.

-- Modular Transformer Design: Facilitates easy transportation, installation, and maintenance.
+- The modular transformer design facilitates easy transportation, installation, and maintenance.

-- The experimental validation of the proposed converter is carried out on a 400 V, 4.5 kVA prototype with three cells per phase.
+The experimental validation of the proposed converter has been carried out on a 400 V, 4.5 kVA prototype with three cells per phase.

 - A coupled inductor of 20 mH with three limbs (similar to a conventional three-phase inductor except negligible air-gap) is used for each phase since the number of cells per phase is three.
 The primary side of the transformer is connected in delta.